Of course, there are good content creators and bad content creators.

 Like we mentioned previously, UGC is hard to control.
 You’re at the mercy of anyone taking a picture.
 Sometimes that turns out great, but a lot of times it doesn’t.

-At the end of the day, brands need IGC to help control the narrative, drive more UGC, drive more brand awareness, and ultimately drive more sales.
+Brands need IGC to help control the narrative, curate more UGC, increase brand awareness and brand loyalty, and ultimately drive more sales.